 7. Declutter seasonal items before putting them away at the end of the season

-A great way to keep seasonal items, whether its clothes, décor, equipment, etc., in check, is by decluttering it at the end of the season.
+A great way to keep seasonal items, whether clothes, décor, equipment, etc., in check, is by decluttering them at the end of the season.

 Before you put seasonal items away, take a few minutes to get rid of any items you didn’t use during the season, don’t love or simply don’t need.
 The end of the season is a great time to do this because what you actually used and what you didn’t will still be fresh in your mind.

 For example, at the end of the winter assess your winter clothes and get rid of any you didn’t wear much over the winter.
 Do the same with your winter outerwear, getting rid of anything worn out, you don’t love or just didn’t use.

 Do the same with seasonal décor, household items, or seasonal equipment.
 Before putting it away get rid of anything you didn’t use, no longer love, etc. Only keep items you use, love and will be happy to see again next season.

 8. Have a place for everything and everything in its place